kosh000/kube_argo/readme.md

 > kubectl get nodes

 Run the below two commands to check if the setup is working correctly.
 Below commands will expose and create a minikube service and expose it to be accessed.
-> kubectl create deployment hello-minikube --image=kicbase/echo-server:1.0
+> kubectl create deployment minikube --image=kicbase/echo-server:1.0
-> kubectl expose deployment hello-minikube --type=NodePort --port=8080
+> kubectl expose deployment minikube --type=NodePort --port=8080

 Run the below command to get the URL for the above service and open the given address.
-> minikube service hello-minikube --url
+> minikube service minikube --url

 ### **Installing Argo CD**